 Fresh raspberries are recommended.
 Frozen berries contain too much moisture even after they have thawed.

-Keep leftovers in the refrigerator for up to 3 days.
+Keep leftovers in the refrigerator for up to 3 days, covered in plastic wrap.
 If you decide to garnish with whipped cream then store the pie, it will not hold it’s shape.

 MORE PIES AND CAKES YOU GOTTA TRY